-We operate our business in various countries and accordingly attempt to utilize an efficient operating model to structure our tax payments based on the laws in the countries in which we operate.
+As a global company we are subject to taxation in Israel, the United States and various other countries and states, and accordingly attempt to utilize an efficient operating model to structure our tax payments based on the laws in the countries in which we operate.
 This can cause disputes between us and various tax authorities in different parts of the world.